Medical

 The standard treatment for testicular mesothelioma is radical inguinal orchiectomy—surgical removal of the affected testicle and spermatic cord through an inguinal (groin) incision rather than a scrotal incision.
 The inguinal approach is preferred because it provides better oncologic margins and reduces the risk of tumor spillage into the scrotal tissues.[5]

 Adjuvant therapy after surgery depends on staging and pathological risk factors.
-Cisplatin plus pemetrexed, the standard chemotherapy regimen for pleural mesothelioma, is the most commonly used systemic therapy for testicular mesothelioma when adjuvant treatment is warranted.
+Cisplatin plus pemetrexed, the standard chemotherapy regimen for pleural mesothelioma, is the most commonly used systemic therapy for the testicular form when adjuvant treatment is warranted.
 Indications for adjuvant chemotherapy include advanced-stage disease, positive surgical margins, sarcomatoid or biphasic histology, and lymph node involvement.

 Surveillance after treatment is critical given the 50% to 60% recurrence rate.
 Standard follow-up includes physical examination, scrotal and inguinal ultrasound, CT imaging of the abdomen and pelvis, and chest imaging every 3 to 6 months for the first 2 years, then every 6 to 12 months thereafter.
 Most recurrences present locally in the scrotum, inguinal region, or retroperitoneal lymph nodes.